tkgregory/cors-simulator/website/content/cors/script-get-cross-origin-no-cors/index.md

 JavaScript code can make a cross-origin GET request.

-Unless the response includes the correct CORS headers, the browser discard it.
+Unless the response includes the correct CORS headers, the browser discards it.